Understanding the truth of the Spiritual World

-The man Christ Jesus was the first to be “adopted” as a Son of God when He was baptized, and the Spirit of God justified Him.
-But, Christ became “the only begotten Son” when He was “born” as a new spiritual being when He resurrected.
+The man Christ Jesus was the first to be called a Son of God when He was baptized, and the Spirit of God justified Him (1 Timothy 3:16).
+Justification is the right to be called a child of God.
+None of us really inherit our sonship until we overcome (Revelation 21:7).
+Christ became “the only begotten Son” when He was “born” as a new spiritual being when He resurrected.
 This was the message of the prophets and the Apostles Paul: “God has fulfilled this promise . . . in that He raised up Jesus, as it is also written in the second Psalm: ‘You are My Son, today I have begotten You.’”

 We will discuss this in more detail in Chapter 20 (the only Begotten Son).